adobe/helix-pipeline/README.md

 Alternatively, steps can attempt to handle the `error` object, for instance by generating a formatted error message and leaving it in `response.body`.

-The only known property in `error` is
+The only known property in `error` is:

-- `message`: the error message
+- `message`: the error message.

 ## Utilities